dreamthreebs/Crowrite/README.md

 * MATH
 * CMB

-CROW is the category that you can write without considering the subcategories, so it is relaxing to write.
+CROW: Write without considering the subcategories, so it is relaxing to write.

-MEMO is the category that you should be careful and might be useful in the future.
+MEMO: Be careful and might be useful in the future.

-BRAINSTORM is the category that you can write down your unmature idea.
+BRAINSTORM: Write down your unmature idea.
 Although it's possible that it's just a whim, who knows?

-WHY is the category that you can ask everything.
+WHY: Ask everything.
 No one know everything but one can ask everything.

+TODO: FUTURE WORK if you are not well planed.